Napier Art Deco Festival: More than 5000 tickets already sold, busiest year yet possible - NZ Herald

 He was hoping for a better year in 2022.

-"We were obviously devastated having to cancel the festival last year [2021] which was, as I'm sure you'll understand totally out of our control.
-Thankfully a lot of people still came in to the region and were able to celebrate in their own way."
+"We were obviously devastated having to cancel the festival last year [2021], which was, as I'm sure you'll understand, totally out of our control.
+Thankfully a lot of people still came into the region and were able to celebrate in their own way."

 His team was planning ahead to "do absolutely everything in our power to push ahead with the festival".